mihaigalos/miniboot/README.md

 After running, miniboot writes the application timestamp (specified earlier) to 4 bytes in the microcontroller's internal EEPROM.
-The next time the system restarts, it will compare the application's timestamp with the information it reads from the internal eeprom and will only rewrite it again if the timestamp is newer or the internal eeprom is unprogrammed (4 bytes of 0xFF).
+The next time the system restarts, it will compare the application's timestamp with the information it reads from the internal eeprom and will only rewrite it again if the timestamp is different or the internal eeprom is unprogrammed (4 bytes of 0xFF).
 This prevents a new rewrite on each system restart.

 The variable EEPROM_CONFIGURATION_START_BYTE can be edited to generate the desired macro in bootloader.h for the above logic.